jonnyasmith/dotfiles/README.md

 ## ZSH Plugins

-BY default, the '.zshrc' file will source any file within '.dotfiles/zsh' ehat have the '.zsh' extension.
+BY default, the '.zshrc' file will source any file within '.dotfiles/zsh' what have the '.zsh' extension.

 ## Vim Plugins